psliwa/PHPPdf/README.markdown

 * dynamic-page - auto breakable page
 * page - single page
 * page-break - page break, this tag must be direct child of "dynamic-page"!
-* column-layout - separate workspace on columns, additional attributes: number-of-columns and margin-between-columns
+* column-layout - separate workspace on columns, additional attributes: number-of-columns, margin-between-columns, equals-columns
 * column-break - column break, this tag must be direct child of "column-layout"!
 (TODO: not implemented yet)

 There are tags that only are bags for attributes, set of tags etc: